Data Format

-High Resolution Data: These data are provided at high resolution (1 Hz or below).
+Native Resolution Parameter Values: These data are parsed from the sensor data messages and provided as individual parameters at the native resolution (e.g. 1 Hz).
+Processed data are also sometimes available.
 Timestamps and data frequencies vary between sensors.
 Preliminary quality flags are included.

-Binned Data: These data are provided in temporal (e.g. one-minute) bins.
+Binned Data with Statistics: These data from individual parameters are provided in temporal (e.g. one-minute) bins.
 The mean and accompanying statistics are provided.
 Preliminary quality flags are included.

 All sensor data received by CORIOLIX are archived as ASCII flat files, one file per sensor per day.
 The unmodified raw messages (strings) are stored at the native resolution collected by the sensor.
 The format of the strings varies by sensor.
-Each message string is prepended with the UTC timestamp of receipt.
+Each message string is prepended with the UTC timestamp of receipt and the CORIOLIX sensor ID.
 No quality control has been performed on these data.
-These datasets are delivered to R2R after every cruise for long-term achive.
+These datasets are delivered to a long-term achive (e.g. R2R or NCEI) after every cruise.
 These native resolution data files are also available to end-users for download.

 Data Download Page: High Resolution Data Download

 For real-time applications, a subset of sensor data are extracted and stored within CORIOLIX.
-These searchable datasets are available at 1 Hz resolution or below.
+In some cases, post-processed parameters are also derived.
+These searchable datasets are available at their full resolution.
 The collection timestamps and data values are unmodified.
 Preliminary quality control flags are provided as an additional field.

 Binning Method